Christopher Goodman

 Christopher Goodman BD (1520–1603) was an English reforming clergyman and writer.
-He was a Marian exile, who left England to escape persecution during the Counter-Reformation in the reign of Queen Mary I of England.
-He was the author of a work on limits to obedience to rulers, and a contributor to the Geneva Bible.
+He was a Marian exile, who left England to escape persecution during the Counter-Reformation in the reign of Queen Mary I. He was the author of a work on limits to obedience to rulers, and a contributor to the Geneva Bible.
 He was a friend of John Knox, and on Mary's death went to Scotland, later returning to England where he failed to conform.

 Early life

 He was probably born (1520) in Chester.
 When about eighteen he entered Brasenose College, Oxford, graduating as B.A.
 4 Feb.
 1541, and M.A.
 13 June 1544.
 In 1547 he became a senior student at Christ Church, Oxford, and was proctor in 1549.
 He proceeded B.D. in 1551 and is said to have become Lady Margaret's Professor of Divinity about 1548.
 At Oxford Goodman made friends with Bartlet Green.